vim-autoformat/vim-autoformat/README.md

 How to use
 ----------
 First you should install an external program that can format code of the programming language you are using.
+This can either be one of the programs that are listed below as defaultprograms, or a custom program.
+For using a custom formatprogram, read the text below *How can I change the behaviour of formatters, or add one myself?*
+If the formatprogram you want to use is installed correctly, in one of the following ways, vim automatically detects it.
-It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
+* It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
-Alternatively you can point vim to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.
+* Alternatively you can point vim to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.
-A third way to make vim detect the formatprogram, is by putting its binary (or a link to it) in the `formatters/` directory within the directory of vim-autoformat.
+* A third way to make vim detect the formatprogram, is by putting its binary (or a link to it) in the `formatters/` directory within the directory of vim-autoformat.
 Remember that when no formatprogram exists for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.
 This will fix at least the indentation of your code, according to vim's indentfile for that filetype.